summerhays/blog/_posts/2024-08-27-mom-passing.md

 She died peacefully, lucidly refusing further care, in the company of her brother, sister, nephew and brother-in-law, and received fabulous help at the hospital.
 She was having trouble breathing, probably the MM and that was the cause of her relatively peaceful death.

-At some point, we'll have a memorial in Chicago.
+At some point, probably in December, we'll have a memorial in Chicago.
 Thanks for all the thoughts and prayers.

 ## Being in touch